coastwatch-training/CoastWatch-Tutorials/work-with-timeseries-satellite-data/R/timeseries_satellite_data.md

 **Set the arguments for the data extraction**

 - **rxtracto3D** will need you to provide the parameter and coordinates for the extraction
--   For the parameter, use the name of the chlorophyll variable that was displayed above in dataInfo: **parameter &lt;- “chlorophyll”.** You can set this manually, but in this example, we will set **pamameter** directly from the variable returned from the rerddap::info() function (dataInfo).
+- For the parameter, use the name of the chlorophyll variable that was displayed above in dataInfo: **parameter \<- “chlorophyll”.** You can set this manually, but in this example, we will set **pamameter** directly from the variable returned from the rerddap::info() function (dataInfo).
 - The metadata from dataInfo also shows you that this variable has an altitude coordinate that equals zero.
-Set the value of the z coordinate to zero: **zcoord &lt;- 0.**
+Set the value of the z coordinate to zero: **zcoord \<- 0.**
 - Obtain the beginning and ending dates from the variable returned from the rerddap::info() function (dataInfo).
 - Use the “last” option for the ending date instead of the actual date in the dataInfo

 ``` r
 # Extract the parameter name from the metadata in dataInfo